ancodia/donegal-bus-routes/README.md

 ---

 ### Docker
-This project can be built as a Docker container so that the included Jupyter notebooks can be inspected and run as follows:
+This project can be built as a Docker image so that the included Jupyter notebooks can be inspected and run as follows:

 Prerequisites: Install Docker (https://www.docker.com/get-started)

-- Clone the repository and build the Docker container:
+- Clone the repository and build the Docker image:
   ```
   git clone https://github.com/ancodia/donegal-bus-routes.git
   cd donegal-bus-routes